-The auto industry is constantly developing new performance and safety features.
+The auto industry constantly develops new performance and safety features.
 Some may be unique to a particular manufacturer.
 Others will become standardized across the industry.
 Some safety features may eventually become required by regulatory bodies.
-Each new feature requires both technical terminology for communicating with manufacturers and branded terminology for communicating with consumers.
-While a similar feature might be offered by many different manufacturers, each may adopt a unique, brand-specific term to promote it.
+In any case, each new feature requires decisions about terminology: technical terminology for manufacturers and branded terminology for consumers.
+While many different manufacturers may offer a similar feature, each manufacturer typically develops a brand-specific term to promote it.

 Consider the safety features that prevent a driver from accidentally drifting out of their lane.
 Generic terms include: